microsoft/TaskWeaver/website/docs/llms/multi-llm.md

 ```
 Notes:
 - `ext_llms.llm_list` is a list of LLMs for different components.
 It is an optional field.
 If you do not specify it, only the primary LLM will be used.
-- For each LLM setting, please should follow the configuration method described in [llms](./index.md).
+- For each LLM setting, please should follow the configuration method described in each LLM configuration page.
-- Besides the extra LLMs, you should also configure the primary LLM settings in the `taskeaver_config.json`, just as shown in the top 5 lines in the above code snippet.
+- Besides the extra LLMs, you should also configure the primary LLM settings in the `taskweaver_config.json`, just as shown in the top 5 lines in the above code snippet.
-It is the same as the standard configuration method described in [llms](./index.md).
+It is the same as the standard LLM configuration method.

 2. Specify the LLMs for different components in the `taskweaver_config.json`.
 For example, we want to use OpenAI GPT-4 for the Planner and use Google gemini-pro for the CodeInterpreter.